rclone/rclone/docs/content/docs.md

 Note that if you want to create a remote using environment variables you must create the `..._TYPE` variable as above.

+### Precedence

+The various different methods of backend configuration are read in this order and the first one with a value is used.

+- Flag values as supplied on the command line, eg `--drive-use-trash`.
+- Remote specific environment vars, eg `RCLONE_CONFIG_MYREMOTE_USE_TRASH` (see above).
+- Backend specific environment vars, eg `RCLONE_DRIVE_USE_TRASH`.
+- Config file, eg `use_trash = false`.
+- Default values, eg `true` - these can't be changed.

+So if both `--drive-use-trash` is supplied on the config line and an environment variable `RCLONE_DRIVE_USE_TRASH` is set, the command line flag will take preference.

+For non backend configuration the order is as follows:

+- Flag values as supplied on the command line, eg `--stats 5s`.
+- Environment vars, eg `RCLONE_STATS=5s`.
+- Default values, eg `1m` - these can't be changed.

 ### Other environment variables ###

 - `RCLONE_CONFIG_PASS` set to contain your config file password (see [Configuration Encryption](#configuration-encryption) section)